Ara

 - “Ara” (아라) derives from Arirang, an ancient Korean folk song.

-The Ara Waterway is Korea’s first people-produced canal.
+The Ara Waterway is Korea’s first human-made canal.
 Eighteen kilometers long.
 Eighty meters wide.
 Six meters deep.
 The canal starts at the Han River in Seoul and flows into the Yellow Sea.

 How To Get There

-The Ara Bike Path lives in Incheon, Korea’s third largest city.
-It gives cyclists three terrific options to get on and off the cycling route.
+Because the Ara Bike Path is located in Incheon, Korea’s third largest city, cyclists have three terrific options to get on and off the cycling course.

 Subway